The three components of happiness

 The essential idea is that our "intentional activities," that is, the way we choose to think and act, can have a significant impact on our happiness.
 We can't do much about our genetic makeup, and changes in our external situation don't affect us as much as we suppose.

-A rapidly growing quantity of scientific studies from the social and natural sciences supports this view, that our happiness is not "fixed" and that what we think and do can make a great difference.
+A rapidly growing quantity of scientific studies from the social and natural sciences supports this view, that our psychological well-being is not "fixed" and that what we think and do can make a great difference.

 To take two simple examples, many rigorous studies indicate that regular exercise, as well as random, but fairly frequent acts of kindness, have an enduring impact on our mood.